HL7/fhir-project-mhealth/ig-data/input/pagecontent/01_introduction.md

 the context of this guide, other specifications or implementation guides may also be tested.

 System
-: A system is a collection of both hardware and software which provided computing capabilities to an end user.
-It is distinct from "application" in that in includes both the application and the computing components, whereas "application" includes only the software components.
+: A system is a collection of both hardware and software which provide computing capabilities to an end user.
+It is distinct from "application" in that it includes both the application and the computing components, whereas "application" includes only the software components.